Motor-k/Random-Outfit-Destruction-Cyberpunk-2077-Mod/README.md

 When the player takes damage there is a set chance (that can be edited on the cyber engine tweaks gui via a slider on the overlay)﻿ that 1 or more outfit pieces (visual only - Equipment Ex) get removed.

+## New in Version 1.3.1:
+Mini patch to fix a potential ctd when swaping from an outfit that has heels and socks to one with flat shoes

 ## New in version 1.3:
 The goal in 1.3 was to implement a system to read loadouts and making break events more consistent with short cooldowns (60 frames)